 As with most neighborhood games, rules varied by the groups playing and house rules would be determined at the start of the game, including the base locations.
 The game utilizes traditional Chicago neighborhood row house architecture (Chicago bungalows), with most houses having a front stoop or stairs that lead from the front door to the sidewalk that can be used.
 Many of the schools built in Chicago also have a "perfect" angled section of brick which can be used for the game, and often neighborhood kids would paint a box with an X marking the angled sections.

-Some kids called the game "Ledge" or "Bounce Out", but those were not the common name.
+Some kids called the game "Ledge" or "Bounce Out", but those were not the common name in the Chicagoland area.

 Rush Hour; A play in which the ball is out of play, either by foul ball, home run, or a misplay by the fielder, the fielder must throw the ball to the batter from where he stands or the batter may call stalling if the fielder is walking before he has thrown it in.